import jax, jax.numpy as jnp

 tx = optax.adam(learning_rate)

-return train_state.TrainState.create(apply_fn=model.apply, params=params, tx=tx)
+return train_state.TrainState.create(apply_fn=model.apply, params=params, tx=tx)def compute_eval_metrics(logits, labels):

 loss = optax.softmax_cross_entropy_with_integer_labels(logits, labels).mean()